2011 Super Outbreak: Fyffe–Rainsville–Sylvania, Alabama/Rising Fawn, Georgia

 An obliterated home along Skaggs Road.

 The tornado continued across the eastern fringes of Sylvania, where a church was completely destroyed, a section of sidewalk was pulled up, and additional homes were swept away and scattered, though it was revealed that these homes were pushed off their foundations with limited anchorage.
 A high-end EF4 rating was applied in this area as a result.
-The tornado continued to level additional homes as it passed near Henagar and Ider, at which point it began to closely parallel Interstate 59.
+The tornado continued to level additional homes as it passed near Henagar and Ider, at which point it began to closely parallel I-59.
 It crossed into Georgia near Fox Mountain at EF1 intensity with winds of 110 mph.
-It tracked 3 mi into Georgia, crossing Interstate 59 and moving through Rising Fawn before lifting outside of the community at 6:55 p.m.
+It tracked 3 mi into Georgia, crossing I-59 and moving through Rising Fawn before lifting outside of the community at 6:55 p.m.
 CDT/7:55 p.m.
 EDT (23:55 UTC).
 Damage in Georgia was limited to trees and power lines and minor structural damage to a few homes.
 This tornado came from the same supercell that produced the EF4 tornado that hit the town of Ringgold, Georgia, about 30 minutes later.